venelinpetrov/reaper-control-surface-driver/README.md

 This can bring confusion if you are not careful

 Overall the benefits are greater than the drawbacks, but this is the further we can get until REAPER team doesn't invent something else.

+## Contribute

+Please open an issue if you like to discuss something or create a PR.
+You are very welcome to do so.